GRETCHEN AT THE SPINNING WHEEL

 [To Meet:

-Casual position face to face with a person or thing.
+A casual position face-to-face with a person or thing.

-Point of articulation of the wings of birds.
-Or like two arrows that
+The point of articulation of the wings of birds, or like two arrows that meet in mid-air.

 Crazy woman!